SlimJallouli/STM32_FleetProvisioning/README.md

    * Set AWS endpoint
    * Set and MQTT Port

-I single binay that contains all the proper configuration can be buit too.
+>A single binay that contains all the proper configuration can be buit too.
 Means, a single binary can be used for all the devices.
-This is the main advantage of using FleetProvision over other AWS Provisioning methods

 When the STM32 device restarts, it will:
 1. Connect to Wi-Fi.